alexwing/Syncdrome/readme.md

 ## Batch File Description

-The `list_files.bat` batch file is used to generate text files with the content of the hard drives.
+The `ContentDrive.bat` batch file is used to generate text files with the content of the hard drives.
 The batch file description is as follows:

+Copy file to hard drive and run it.
+The file will create a text file with the list of all files on the drive.
+The text file will be saved in the Google drive folder.
+The file name will be the drive name with the extension `.txt`.
+For example, if the drive name is `My Passport`, the file name will be `My Passport.txt`.

+replace "drive" with the path of the Google drive folder or other folder where you want to save the text files.

 ```batch
 @rem  Batch file to create a list of all files on a drive.